Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditional-access.md

 This was a bit of a head scratcher for me.
 When I configured Intune, I setup a couple of CNAME records as per the [Microsoft Docs](https://learn.microsoft.com/en-us/intune/intune-service/enrollment/windows-enrollment-create-cname) to enable auto-discovery.
 I am an Intune noob but as far as I know auto-discovery needs to be setup for features such as autopilot otherwise a user would need to manually enter certain things making the experience not so seamless.
 You can see if a target has these records simply by doing a DNS record check `nslookup EnterpriseRegistration.<target org>.com`.

-The point being, these records point to Microsoft infrastructure that routes the user to the correct endpoint for their organization.
+The point being, these records point to Microsoft infrastructure that routes the user to the correct endpoint for their organisation.
 Can get Microsoft to route us to where we need to go and not need to have access to the target tenant to find the correct endpoint?

 Yes is the short answer.
 Doing some googling I came across Microsoft's [Mobile Device Enrolment Protocol Version 2](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-mde2/4d7eadd5-3951-4f1c-8159-c39e07cbe692).
 In Section 4.
 Protocol Examples, we have some nice examples to try to do exactly this and get the correct endpoint.